maximzabuti/futures2/README.md

 ### Kata1 "Required and Optional"

-This is an exercise on composing Futures with a required and optional results.
+This is an exercise on composing Futures with a required and optional result.

 ### Kata2 "Delayed Future"